StatBiomed/BetabinGLM/README.rst

   model = betabin(x, y)

-Both x and y can be an array of more than 1 dimension
+Where both x and y can be an array of more than 1 dimension

 To obtain the negative Log-likelihood: